slyrz/newscat/README.md

 build dependency - the `html` package from the
 [go.net networking libraries](http://code.google.com/p/go.net).

-Afterwards run
+Then run

     go build github.com/slyrz/newscat

 to build newscat.
-Your `$GOPATH/bin` directory should contain a `newscat` binary file afterwards.
+This should produce a `newscat` binary file in your `$GOPATH/bin` directory.

 ### Usage